Mithreindeir/ctf-writeups/pico-ctf2018/contacts/ReadMe.md

     libc = leak(p, B) - 0x6f690 # leaks puts@got and subtract offset for base
 ```

-Ok we already have a libc leak, without even exploiting anything.
+So now we already have a libc leak, just from first fit.
 ```
 [*] libc base: 0x7fa99d5dd000
 ```